smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 The *tile maker* web application is used to:

 1. Upload a set of shapefiles (see next section for format), this optionally contains the *tile maker* configuration file: *geoDataLoader.xml*.
+The field names must be in upper case.
 For first run through setup:

    * Enter a geography name and description;
    * For each administrative geography starting from the highest resolution: